URGENT: CALL YOUR COUNCIL MEMBER

 We can push the city to not sign a new franchise agreement with SDG&E, and instead purchase the energy infrastructure and operate it for the public good.

-How do I get involved with this campaign?
+How do I get involved with campaign organizing?

 We need organizers and activists to help us drive this forward!
-If you want to get involved with organizing, please check our events calendar for meetings of the Energy Democracy Campaign or the Ecosocialsit Working Group.
-DSA San Diego members can join the #org-energydemocracy-sdge channel on Slack.
+If you want to get involved with organizing, please check our events calendar for meetings of the Energy Democracy Campaign or the Metro Branch Ecosocialist Working Group.
+DSA San Diego members can join the #wg-met-ecosocialism channel on Slack.

 - List of California Public Utilities Commission (CPUC) Voting Meetings